 Failing to Ask “Why”

-Another reason for spaghetti syndrome is failing to ask “why” to clarify requirements, resulting in last-minute rework.
+Another reason for spaghetti code is failing to ask “why” to clarify requirements, resulting in last-minute rework.
 This can be costly and time-consuming, as you must redo work that could have been avoided with proper communication.

 For instance, a small fintech startup is working on an AI-based investment tool.
 The team didn’t ask why certain features were requested, so they ended up changing their approach multiple times, creating a jumbled mess of code that delayed the project significantly.